 12. Create Partnerships

-Are there other local businesses in your area who are not direct competition that you could form a solid relationship with?
+Are there other local businesses in your area that are not direct competition that you could form a solid relationship with?
 If your business sells pet supplies and a neighboring business is a dog groomer, talk to them about working together to promote the other’s business.
 Give them coupons for your business that they can give to customers at checkout, and give your customers coupons to their business.
 The more partnerships you create, the more you can grow your business and increase awareness of your company and brand.

 13. Attend conferences and trade shows